Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 6HD | 48 HP | AC 2 | Thac0 13 | Attacks per Round 1 | Paralyze/Poison/Death 10; Rod/Staff/Wand 12; Petrify/Polymorph 11; Breath Weapons 12; Spells 13

-Damage: 1d3 (crushing)
+Damage: per weapon.
+Erineyes may use a shortbow (with Arrows of Biting, Arrows +2 or Arrows of Detonation) or a Shortsword +2.

-Resistances (%): 100 Fire; 50 Cold; 30 Magic | Immune to Stun, Charm, Confusion, Poison and Fear.
+Resistances (%): 100 Fire; 50 Cold; 30 Magic.
+Immunities as any devil.
+Can only be hurt by weapons +1 or better.

-Every hit drains one level of the target
+Special: Erinyes may cast Charm Person, Spook, Detect Invisibility, Invisibility and Produce Fire at will.

 ---